What are Proteins

 - Digest: the process of breaking down food in the stomach into smaller pieces for the body to absorb.

-- Enzyme: molecules that change the speed of chemical reactions inside your cells.
+- Enzyme: a molecule that changes the speed of chemical reactions inside a cell.

 - Hemoglobin: a protein found in red blood cells which binds to oxygen molecules.

 - Lactase: a protein enzyme that makes it possible for the stomach to digest milk.

 - Lactose: a kind of sugar molecule found in milk.